 Susan T. Phillips, Law Library Director and Professor of Law

-Patrick Flanagan, Assistant Law Library Director and Assistant Professor
+Patrick Flanagan, Assistant Director of Research Services and Assistant Professor

 Cynthia Burress, Reference Librarian and Assistant Professor

 Wendy Law, Head of Collection Development and Associate Professor